Abandoned & Little-Known Airfields:

 A total of 4 hangars were clustered northeast of the runway.

-as one building is labeled "Army Reserve Hangar & Office".
+The field apparently also had some military use, as one building is labeled "Army Reserve Hangar & Office".

 The manager was listed as Dr. L.H.
 Luck.